 Culture and Tradition of Uttar Pradesh

-Uttar Pradesh holy land of the holy People is popular for its ghats and holy rivers so people follow the trend of bathing in the holy rivers to get purified from the sins.
-The most spoken language are Hindi and Urdu.
+Uttar Pradesh holy land of the Holy People is popular for its ghats and holy rivers so people follow the trend of bathing in the holy rivers to get purified from the sins.
+The most spoken languages are Hindi and Urdu.

 Costumes of Uttar Pradesh

-The costume of Uttar Pradesh is a very typical one where the women are clad in their saris adorned by the golden jewellery and Mangal Sutr (a chain with a pendulum gifted by groom to his bride)worn by married women while the men look clad in doti kurta or kurta pyjama.
-Toe rings is common all over the Uttar Pradesh among the married woman folks.
+The costume of Uttar Pradesh is a very typical one where the women are clad in their saris adorned by the golden jewelry and Mangal Sutra (a chain with a pendulum gifted by the groom to his bride) worn by married women while the men look clad in dhoti kurta or kurta pajama.
+Toe rings are common all over the Uttar Pradesh among the married woman folks.